riconan/bcg_analytics/src/README.md

 1. Extract the csv.zip in the input folder

-2. configure the config.json the root folder (I/O paths and file formats).
+2. configure the config.json in the root folder (I/O paths and file formats).
 Only give absolute paths to the I/O destinations

 3. submit the main.py to spark with the command line option as 1-10 or 'all'